jcoleman45/6300test/Project2/D1/ProjectPlan.md

 **Exit Criteria**

 - Agreed the final version application
-- Agreed test cases (integration, system, unit etc...) that test each requirement
+- Agreed test cases (integration, system and unit tests) that test each requirement
 - Approval of all documents
 - No critical/major/minor defects
 - All artifacts to be uploaded to Github repository